 Paper Goods Machine Setters, Operators, and Tenders who work in South Carolina, Oklahoma, or Oregon, make the highest salaries.

-How much do Paper Goods Machine Setters, Operators, and Tenders make in each U.S. state?
+Below is a list of the median annual salaries for Paper Goods Machine Setters, Operators, and Tenders in different U.S. states.

 |State||Annual Mean Salary|

 What Tools & Technology do Paper Goods Machine Setters, Operators, and Tenders Use?

 Below is a list of the types of tools and technologies that Paper Goods Machine Setters, Operators, and Tenders may use on a daily basis: